riffifi/ject/README.md

     counter = counter + 1
 end

-# For loops with range function
+# For loops with range function (traditional)
 for i in range(1, 6) do
     print "Number: " + i
+end

+# Beautiful range syntax (new!)
+for i in 1..6 do
+    print "Number: " + i
+end

+# Ranges with steps
+for i in 2..10:2 do
+    print "Even: " + i
 end

 # For loops with arrays